whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/bayesian_meta_analysis/bayesian_meta_analysis_practical.md

 ## Computing Bayes factors

-According to the lemma about multiplying multivariate normals (MVNs) - see ["Normal times normal is normal"](../../notes/Normal times normal is normal.pdf), the product of an MVN prior and an MVN likelihood is equal to an MVN multiplied by a constant.
+According to the lemma about multiplying multivariate normals (MVNs) - see the [Normal times normal is normal](../../notes/Normal times normal is normal.pdf) document, the product of an MVN prior and an MVN likelihood is equal to an MVN multiplied by a constant.
 And the constant is itself computable by an MVN evaluated at the effect size estimate.

 We can use the `mvtnorm` package to compute this for any given model, specificed as a 7x7 prior covariance matrix, against the null model under which all true effects are zero.